• Skip to primary navigation

 Ceylon cinnamon has a delicate aroma that adds a nice scent to dishes.

-It lingers delicately on the palate.
+It lingers lightly on the palate.

 Saigon cinnamon has a bolder scent that fills the room quickly.